Annual Return – Form B1

 The annual return must normally be delivered to the Registrar within 28 days of the annual return date.
 Where a company fails to do so, the company, every officer of the company (including every director) who is in default and any person in accordance with whose directions or instructions the directors of the company are accustomed to act and to whose directions or omissions the default is attributable, is in breach of their obligations under the Companies Act.

-The penalties for failure to file an annual return or late filing include late filing fines, prosecution and the striking off the register of the company.
+The penalties for failure to file an annual return on time are late filing penalties and the loss of audit exemption, prosecution and the striking off the register of the company.
 Where a company is struck off as a consequence of failing to file an annual return the liability, if any, of every director, officer and member of the company continues and may be enforced as though the company had not been dissolved.

 The following information must be provided to the Registrar in companies’ annual returns: